Wildlife Hotline: (516) 674-0982

 Oiled Pigeon Recovers

 This pigeon found himself in serious trouble after accidentally coming into contact with improperly disposed cooking oil.
-When the pigeon arrived at our hospital, its feathers were soaked in the oil.
+When the pigeon arrived at our rehabilitation center, its feathers were soaked in the oil.
 Normal and healthy feathers keep birds warm, repel water, and allow for agile flight.
 This oiled pigeon was grounded, wet, cold, and completely helpless.

-After stabilization at our hospital, our rehabilitators gave the pigeon several baths with specially concentrated solutions of Dawn dish soap to remove the oil.
+After stabilization at our rehabilitation center, our rehabilitators gave the pigeon several baths with specially concentrated solutions of Dawn dish soap to remove the oil.
 Thanks to a very generous donation from our Amazon wish list, we now have a brand-new small animal dryer that is used to quickly dry animals after they receive Dawn baths!
 After cleaning & drying, the pigeon was good as new!
 The feathers were clean and once again would keep this bird warm, dry, and allow for flight.
 After a little more surrportive care, the pigeon was released back to the wild with a second chance!

 Subscribe to our Newsletter